 Balance is one of my favorite components of dog fitness training; it’s fun to teach and to share with others!
-Most dogs enjoy the physical and mental challenge of balance training.
-There are many variables involved in this component of fitness, but this is exactly what makes it so much fun!
-Some of the many variables include:
+Most dogs enjoy the physical and mental challenge of balance training as well making it fun for the dogs too!

 Balance is learned, and any dog can do it.
 For some dogs it will be easy and very natural, others will have to work harder at achieving better balance - but every dog, and dogs of all ages, can improve their balance.

 We also did not mention anything about the height of the equipment.
-The height of the equipment as compared to the dog can pull in elements of resistance training.
+The height of the equipment as compared to the height of the dog can pull in elements of resistance training.
 (We use resistance training using body weight when we are doing strength training for dogs.
 Read how muscles really get stronger here.)

 With so many variables, balance training is a never ending playground of fun and exercise for dogs!